kirarpit/compiler-construction/README.txt

-    - SPECIFIC #2: In case an error is encountered while parsing STATEMENTS, the whole statement in which error is found would be ignored in BOFPIF output but any varaibles that occur before the error would still be parsed for variable declaration.
+    - SPECIFIC #2: In case an error is encountered while parsing STATEMENTS, the whole statement in which error is found would be ignored in BOFPIF output but any varaibles which occured before the error would still be parsed for variable declaration.

     - SPECIFIC #3: If more than 9 errors are encountered, the program